 Immediately after Superman Returns, a sequel was announced to be called Superman: The Man of Steel.
 As the negative public perception started to kick in, interest in this waned until the success of Christopher Nolan’s The Dark Knight.
 The project gained renewed interest particularly when Nolan signed on, promising to rework Superman with the same approach he had Batman.
 The production was shorn of the Superman part of the title and, as in The Dark Knight, simply known as The Man of Steel and later Man of Steel, both informal sobriquets that have been coined by DC for the respective characters.
 Under Christopher Nolan and Zack Snyder, who solicited script contribution from a number of comic-book writers, it was decided that Man of Steel would act as a complete reboot of the character, abandoning any connection to previous films.

 Certainly, when it comes to a comic-book adaptation, you could hardly go far wrong with having the names of Zack Snyder and Christopher Nolan united under one roof.
 Zack Snyder is a director who first appeared with the remake of Dawn of the Dead (2004) and then went onto the comic-book adapted likes of 300 (2007) and Watchmen (2009), as well as other ventures into the fantasy genre with Legends of the Guardian: The Owls of Ga’Hoole (2010) and Sucker Punch (2011), as well to write/produce 300: Rise of an Empire (2014) and produce Suicide Squad (2016) and Wonder Woman (2017).
 While Dawn of the Dead and Sucker Punch emerged with decidedly mixed effect, what you cannot deny is that Snyder approached both 300 and Watchmen with a scrupulous regard for the minutiae of each source work and adapted them with great faithfulness, even down to replicating drawn comic panels.
 Christopher Nolan is a director who has gained an enormous cult following with the aforementioned Batman films and other works like Memento (2000), The Prestige (2006) and Inception (2010).
 Nolan’s approach to DC Comics has been almost the opposite of Zack Snyder’s – he has regularly downplayed fantastical elements and frequently abandoned canon and substantially rewritten characters’ origin stories.
 It was interesting to anticipate which of these two approaches Man of Steel would take.
 Aside from Snyder and Nolan, there is also David S. Goyer on script.
-Goyer is probably the Hollywood go-to writer when you want to adapt a comic-book to film, he having handled scripts for the likes of The Crow: City of Angels (1996), Blade (1998), Nick Fury, Agent of Shield (tv pilot, 1998), Blade II (2002), Blade Trinity (2004), Nolan’s Batman films, Ghost Rider: Spirit of Vengeance (2012), and acted as executive producer of Ghost Rider (2007), as well as written original scripts for The Puppet Masters (1994), the breathtaking conceptual science-fiction film Dark City (1998) and Jumper (2008), has created/produced the tv series’ Flash Foward (2009-10), DaVinci’s Demons (2013-5), Constantine (2014-5) and Krypton (2018– ), produced The Forest (2016) and directed the likes of Blade Trinity, The Invisible (2007) and The Unborn (2009).
+Goyer is probably the Hollywood go-to writer when you want to adapt a comic-book to film, he having handled scripts for the likes of The Crow: City of Angels (1996), Blade (1998), Nick Fury, Agent of Shield (tv pilot, 1998), Blade II (2002), Blade Trinity (2004), Nolan’s Batman films, Ghost Rider: Spirit of Vengeance (2012), and acted as executive producer of Ghost Rider (2007), as well as written original scripts for The Puppet Masters (1994), the breathtaking conceptual science-fiction film Dark City (1998) and Jumper (2008), has created/produced the tv series’ Flash Foward (2009-10), DaVinci’s Demons (2013-5), Constantine (2014-5) and Krypton (2018– ), produced The Forest (2016) and Tau (2018) and directed the likes of Blade Trinity, The Invisible (2007) and The Unborn (2009).